Whiteoak Shores Parcel D

 The parcel has grid electricity and frontage on Pine Hollow Road which is maintained by Ozark County, and it’s been fully surveyed and staked.
-Also, Parcel D has a 20-foot deeded access road on the west side of the property that allows access to a level-ish area on the backside of, the parcel.
-The terrain varies from fairly level in the south and west to rugged and dramatic in the northeast corner, which is in a narrow hollow leading down to the lake shore.
+The terrain varies from fairly level in the south and west to rugged and dramatic in the northeast corner which is in a narrow hollow leading down to the lakeshore.

 - 2.6 fully surveyed acres